AWARD WINNING SCHOOL PHOTOGRAPHY – JO RICHARDSON COMMUNITY SCHOOL

 - Photograph internal and external architecture.

-- Collaborate with Creative Schools web design on site specific image scale and format.
+- Work with Creative Schools web design on site specific image scale and format.

-- Collaborate with senior school staff to create a comprehensive, realistic and flexible schedule.
+- Work with senior school staff to create a comprehensive, realistic and flexible full-day schedule.

 AWARD WINNING SCHOOL PHOTOGRAPHY – ADDING VALUE

-In addition to covering a wide range of learning, activities and areas of the school, my brief required a series of images for the homepage.
-The school logo is the seagull you can see across the windows in the picture above.
-When I took the picture, I happened to be on a (brief) break but the composition really appealed to me.
-I’m very keen on accurate symmetry when it feels appropriate.
-I composed the photograph so precisely that the seagull logo became part of the website homepage design.
-The seagull logo on the windows seamlessly changes into a digital logo on the subsequent homepage slider images.
+My brief was to cover a wide range of learning, activities and areas of the school.
+In addition, I created a series of homepage images.
+For instance, the school logo is the seagull in the picture at the top of this page.
+The photo really appealed to me.
+Firstly, I’m very keen on accurate symmetry when it feels appropriate.
+Secondly, I composed it so precisely that the seagull logo became part of the website homepage design.
+The logo on the windows morphs into a digital logo on the other slider images.
 This element wasn’t in the brief.
-However, my attention to detail, in combination with fantastic web design from Creative Schools, made it possible.
+However, my attention to detail, in collaboration with creative web design from Creative Schools, made it possible.

-To find more about how I create award winning school photography and for some tips on planning a shoot, click through to my school photography page.
+To find out more about my award winning school photography and for some tips on planning a shoot, click through to my school photography page.